owtaylor/flagstate/README.md

 docker-compose up
 ```

-This starts a cluster of database, registry, metastore and a web proxy that joins
+This starts a cluster of database, registry, flagstate and a web proxy that joins
-the registry and metastore into a single web presence, available on
+the registry and flagstate into a single web presence, available on
 http://127.0.0.1:7080, or https://127.0.0.1:7443.
 On Fedora or RHEL you can

 ```